saltstack/salt/doc/topics/tutorials/gitfs.rst

 master, each configured git remote will be searched.

-Branches, Environments and Top Files
+Branches, Environments, and Top Files
 ====================================

-When using the gitfs backend, branches and tags will be mapped to environments using the branch/tag name as an identifier.
+When using the gitfs backend, branches, and tags will be mapped to environments using the branch/tag name as an identifier.

 There is one exception to this rule: the ``master`` branch is implicitly mapped